sirmews/upbank-transactions-downloader.sh/README.md

 - Copy .env.example into a .env
 - Add your `AUTH_TOKEN`, `START_DATE` and `END_DATE`
-- run `./exporter.sh` to start downloading transactions.
+- run `./downloader.sh` to start downloading transactions.
+- (optional) run `./process_to_csv.sh` to turn it into a csv file

 Note:
 - This doesn't download per specified account
+- The CSV process function strips out `round ups` and provides a simpler output that works specifically for me.
+Fork it and adjust for yourself.
 - This doesn't do any post processing (though I'm open to PRs with suggestions)

 ## Where do I find my API key?